eric-fahendrena/blockchain-api-from-solana/README.md

-# Blockchain API
+# Blockchain API from Solana

-This is an API to get some details of a specified token.
+This API allows to get some important details of a specified token.

 ## Routes